zzJZzz/create-everyday-dabe9/about.md

 ---
 **I love to create and to problem solve.** The silver power ranger?
 That was my idea.
 I'm not saying they stole my crayon drawing, but I haven't been able to find them anywhere.

 I have been **daydreaming** and **inventing** since I was a baby.
 My 1st words were "I got an idea, daddy-o".
 I'm not sure why they let me listen to Jazz at such a young age.

 > Software, board games, physical products, jokes, maybe a baby.

 I love that we can create something and make an impact.
 To have an **idea** or a **thought** in the morning and have a version of it by the evening.

-I want to **create everyday.** Not just come up with an idea of a **physical** or a **digital product** of the "next great thing", but to launch it.
-What is the framework to make that happen?

-**Create Everyday Framework:**

-1. 2 minute rule.
-If it takes less than 2 minutes.
-Do it now.

-2. 10 minute rule.
-Do at least ten minutes of something.
-Make it the smallest part possible to build momentum.

-3. Don't break the chain.
-Do these everyday and get a streak going.
+Then it's on the internet, a legacy (hopefully) forever.

+I want to **create everyday.**

+Sincerely,

+JZ